cstrawberry/predictive-universe/docs/paper/03_space_of_becoming.md

 The process modeled by the adaptive Fundamental Predictive Loop (Definition 4), subject to POP (Axiom 1) and RID (Definition 6) constraints, can only be sustained if its Predictive Performance $PP(t)$ is dynamically maintained within the Space of Becoming, i.e., $\alpha < PP(t) < \beta$.

-*Justification:* This axiom elevates the conclusions of Theorem 8 and Theorem 9 to a core postulate, asserting that maintaining performance within the derived bounds $(\alpha, \beta)$ is not just beneficial but strictly necessary for the continued existence and operation of the predictive systems modeled by this framework.
+*Justification:* This principle elevates the conclusions of Theorem 8 and Theorem 9 to a core postulate of operational viability.
+While presented as an axiom for structural clarity within the framework's deductive flow, it also functions as a necessary condition derived from the requirements for meaningful and adaptive prediction.
+It asserts that maintaining performance within the derived bounds $(\alpha, \beta)$ is not just beneficial but strictly necessary for the continued existence and operation of the predictive systems modeled by this framework.

 **3.3.7 Proposition 1 (Dynamic Regulation Requirement)**

 Any system governed by Operational Viability (Axiom 3), existing in an environment where perturbations can affect its Predictive Performance $PP(t)$, must possess regulatory mechanisms (e.g., the adaptation dynamics detailed in Section 6) to actively maintain $PP(t)$ within the Space of Becoming $(\alpha, \beta)$.
 *Proof:* Assume Axiom 3 holds but no regulation exists.
 External or internal perturbations can cause $PP(t)$ to fluctuate.
 Without active counter-mechanisms, $PP(t)$ will eventually drift outside the interval $(\alpha, \beta)$ with non-zero probability, leading to operational failure according to Axiom 3.
 Therefore, sustained operation necessitates active regulatory dynamics that detect deviations and adjust system parameters (like complexity $C(t)$) to restore performance to the viable range.
 QED